15091644/MIT-808/README.md

 1. After cloning the repository open anaconda prompt and naviagte to the local repo on your desktop
 2. Create a virtual environment using conda using the following steps:
 3. conda create -n MIT808
 4. Then once created: conda activate MIT808.
-You working with a separate controllable library environment in python.
+You are now working with a separate controllable library environment in python.
-5. conda install --yes --file requirements.txt to install the required dependencies 6 Separately install pytorch on conda using the following command depending on the GPU you have:
+5. conda install --yes --file requirements.txt to install the required dependencies
+6. Separately install pytorch on conda using the following command depending on the GPU you have:

 This is for windows: